alan30408/GPT-3-mail-classification/README.md

 we build the GPT-3 model to extract some certain information from unstructure data.
 1. PO: the product numbers
-2. Action: action to the product
+2. Action: action to the products
 3. Type: Type of products
 4. Position: some data will mention some special position in certain product.